alexei379/CarND-Vehicle-Detection/writeup_template.md

 | LUV	| ALL	| 0.9645 |
 | YCrCb	| ALL	| 0.9611 |

-Next, I performed the saame procedure to select best number of HOG orientations from [6, 7, 8, 9, 10] for the color spaces above.
+Next, I performed the same procedure to select best number of HOG orientations from [6, 7, 8, 9, 10] for the color spaces above.
 I got best results for LUV and YCrCb colorspaces using all chanels and 8 orientations.